 Cdr.
 Linton was a highly decorated officer already, and would receive the Victoria Cross after his death.

-This would indicate that this was a wholly preventable incident, since the intelligence could simply have included information that this was a POW transport.
+This would indicate that depending on the content of the intercepted messages, this might have been a preventable tragedy, since the intelligence could have included information that this was a POW transport.